-- ▶ Between 4 and 7 mmol/L with an empty stomach or before a meal; - ▶ Between 5 and 10 mmol/L two hours after starting a meal.
+- Between 4 and 7 mmol/L on an empty stomach, either upon waking or more than four hours after eating; - Between 5 and 10 mmol/L two hours after starting a meal.

 What are carbohydrates (carbs)?

 When you have diabetes, your body has trouble using the energy circulating in the form of sugar in your blood.
 This is why your blood sugar level may rise above normal values.